 Spanning eight states Interstate 40 is a major cross-country freeway connecting the Desert Southwest with the Southeastern United States.
 Starting in Barstow, California, the freeway generally follows the alignment of Historic U.S. 66 across the Mojave Desert into the high desert.
 Spanning the Colorado River west of Kingman, I-40 gains elevation on a course south of the Grand Canyon to the city of Flagstaff.
 Advancing east across New Mexico, the freeway spans the width of the state, converging with Interstate 25 in Albuquerque.

-Continuing east, Interstate 40 enters the Great Plains in eastern New Mexico, leading into Texas.
+Continuing to Amarillo, Interstate 40 transitions into the Great Plains in eastern New Mexico, leading into the Texas Panhandle.
 The freeway splits from Historic U.S. 66 at Oklahoma City, remaining generally eastward while U.S. 66 diverges northeast toward Tulsa, St. Louis and Chicago.
 Entering Arkansas, Interstate 40 trends southeast from Fort Smith along the Oklahoma state line to Little Rock.
 The freeway follows U.S. 70 east from the capital city to West Memphis.
-A short concurrency with I-55 precedes the 1973 constructed Hernando DeSoto Bridge taking I-40 across the Mississippi River.
+A short concurrency with I-55 precedes the Hernando DeSoto Bridge taking I-40 across the Mississippi River.

 Through Memphis, I-40 follows the northern arc of the inner beltway; the southern half is I-240.
 The original planned alignment took I-40 across the city, using Sam Cooper Boulevard, a partially completed freeway/boulevard spur from the east toward Overton Park.
 Leaving Memphis, I-40 heads to Jackson and then Nashville, where it briefly overlaps with both I-65 and I-24.
-I-40 joins Nashville with Knoxville, merging with Interstate 75 along an eight-lane or more freeway leading into the metropolitan area from Farragut.
+I-40 joins Nashville with Knoxville, merging with I-75 along an eight to ten lane freeway leading into the metropolitan area from Farragut.

-Leaving eastern Tennessee, Interstate 40 traverses the Great Smoky Mountains along a southeasterly course leading into North Carolina.
+Turning along a southeasterly course, Interstate 40 traverses the Great Smoky Mountains into North Carolina.
 Spanning nearly the width of the Tar Heel State, I-40 connects regional cities in western parts of the state including Asheville, Hickory and Statesville with the Triad area (Winston-Salem and Greensboro).
-Combining with I-85, I-40 continues east to Durham, where it turns southward for the remainder of its 420 mile route in North Carolina to Raleigh and Wilmington.
+Combining with I-85, I-40 proceeds east to Durham, where it turns southward for the remainder of its 420 mile route in North Carolina to Raleigh and Wilmington.

 High Priority Corridor

 Interstate 40 through California and Arizona is part of High Priority Corridor 16 and 70: Economic Lifeline Corridor.
-Interstate 40 between Little Rock and Memphis is part of High Priority Corridor 55: Dallas to Memphis via Little Rock.
+I-40 between Little Rock and Memphis is part of High Priority Corridor 55: Dallas to Memphis via Little Rock.

 West End – Barstow, CA